 About Adam

-My History
+Admo.net History

-I started a small web hosting company (Admo.net) in 1998 with primary focus on service.
-This company has since grown into a large-scale endeavor.
-This blog site is an attempt to document day-to-day findings and help me retain the things I learn.
-It’s always better for me to retain and remember topics which I write about.
+This blog is an attempt to document my day-to-day findings and help me retain the things I learn.
+It’s always better for me to retain and remember topics when I write about them, and it’s pretty fun!

 Thanks for reading!